This information featured on

 be several lockups under the shop.

-by Jackey L and is primarily a Jewellers.
+and taken over by Jackey L and is primarily a Jewellers.

 booksellers, printers and stationers shop at 25/27 High Street was